bashup/hooks/README.md

 This is because bash will interpolate the value of `$SOME_ARG` that exists at the time of registration, rather than at the time of invocation.

+(If you want to have listeners be able to receive arguments directly, you may want to use `hook.eval-after` instead, as described in the next section.)

 ### AOP and Monkeypatching

 Sometimes, the function you need to modify is not one whose source you control, so you can't rely on it supplying its arguments in a particular form, or you need to inject code that's not a function call, etc.